SMAC-Group/course_intro_statistics/chapters/chapter1.md

 <exercise id="3" title="Working with vectors and matrices">

-You can easily create vectors and matrices in `R` and performs vectors and/or matrices computations.
+You can easily create vectors and matrices in `R` and perform vectors and/or matrices computations.

 ## Vectors